adammurdoch/build-builder/README.md

 The `--source-dep-builds` option specifies the number of additional builds to include as source dependencies.
 Default is 0.

+The `--buildsrc` option enables generation of a `buildSrc` build.
+Default is false.

 #### Android specific options

 The `--java` option includes some Java libraries in an Android build.
 Default is false.